buildpacks/rfcs/text/0000-launcher-sbom.md

 The platform spec should make mention of the new SBOM files.
 The buildpack spec should note that `buildpacksio_lifecycle` is a reserved buildpack ID.

+The `exporter` and the `creator` will accept a new flag, `-launcher-sbom`, for a directory containing SBOM files for a provided `-launcher`.
+The lifecycle will warn if `-launcher` is provided without `-launcher-sbom`.
+The lifecycle will ignore `-launcher-sbom` if no `-launcher` is provided.